Drachenfrucht1/godotcord/README.md

 - Rename the x86 dlls to discord_game_sdk.32.dll and discord_game_sdk.32.dll.lib
 - Copy the all dll's and libs into a folder called libpath in the godotcord directory

-The final step is to [recompile Godot](https://docs.godotengine.org/en/stable/development/compiling/compiling_for_windows.html).
+The final step is to [recompile Godot](https://docs.godotengine.org/en/stable/development/compiling/index.html).

+The final step is to copy the shared libraries into the bin directory.
+On Windows copy the .dll files into the bin directory.
+On Linux copy the .so file into the bin directory. on Mac copy the .dylib file into the bin directory and rename it to discord_game_sdk.dylib.

+# Notes

-Remember that the shared library has to be accesible by the final executable.
+On Mac the shared library will not be found automatically.
+Execute `install_name_tool -add_rpath @executable_path GODOT_EXECUTABLE_NAME` in the bin directory to fix this issue.

 # Documentation